Schmalkalden-Meiningen I

 Schmalkalden-Meiningen I is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 12.
 It covers the southern part of Schmalkalden-Meiningen.

 Schmalkalden-Meiningen I was created for the 1994 state election.
-Since 1999, it has been represented by Michael Heym of the Christian Democratic Union (CDU).
+Since 2024, it has been represented by Vivien Rottstedt of Alternative for Germany (AfD).

 Geography

 As of the 2019 state election, Schmalkalden-Meiningen I covers the southern part of Schmalkalden-Meiningen, specifically the municipalities of Belrieth, Birx, Christes, Dillstädt, Einhausen, Ellingshausen, Erbenhausen, Frankenheim/Rhön, Friedelshausen, Grabfeld (only Wölfershausen), Kaltennordheim (only Aschenhausen, Kaltensundheim, Kaltenwestheim, Melpers, Mittelsdorf, Oberkatz und Unterweid), Kühndorf, Leutersdorf, Mehmels, Meiningen, Neubrunn, Obermaßfeld-Grimmenthal, Oberweid, Rhönblick, Rippershausen, Ritschenhausen, Rohr, Schwallungen, Schwarza, Stepfershausen, Sülzfeld, Untermaßfeld, Utendorf, Vachdorf, Wasungen, and Zella-Mehlis (only Benshausen).

 Members

-The constituency has been held by the Christian Democratic Union since its creation in 1994.
+The constituency was held by the Christian Democratic Union from its creation in 1994 until 2024.
 Its first representative was Adalbert Bauch, who served from 1994 to 1999.
-Since 1999, it has been represented by Michael Heym.
+From 1999 until 2024, it was represented by Michael Heym.
+In the 2024 election, Vivien Rottstedt of Alternative for Germany gained the seat.